Nutrition Counseling at Eat With Knowledge

 - You’ve been diagnosed with an eating disorder or think you have anorexia, bulimia, binge eating disorder, orthorexia, ARFID (avoidant restrictive food intake disorder), or rumination disorder.

-- You may not be sure if you have an actual eating disorder but you know you have some weird habits around food and/or exercise.
+- • You may not be sure if you have an actual eating disorder but you know you have some troubling habits around food, exercise, or body image.

 - You think about food “too much” during the day.

 - Your relationship with food is all-or-nothing, meaning you’re either “on” or “off” with your eating plan.

-- You over-exercise, especially around times when you feel you might have eaten too much or ate something that wasn’t what you planned to eat.
+- You over-exercise, especially around times when you feel you have eaten too much or ate something that wasn’t what you planned to eat.

-- You have thrown up or used laxatives after eating.
+- You’ve used diet pills, thrown up, or used laxatives or diuretics after eating.

-- You are a chronic dieter and are tired of the mixed messages surrounding food and nutrition.
+- You’re a chronic dieter and are tired of the mixed messages surrounding food and nutrition.

 - You think you should “be on a diet” and have bad body image but know deep down diets don’t work.

 - You just have no idea how to eat.

-- You're in recovery for an eating disorder and want to make sure you get the support you need.
+- You're in recovery from an eating disorder and want to make sure you get the support you need.